yibo-cao/yibo-cao.github.io/_pages/about.md

   <img height="60%" width="60%" src="/images/robot_semantic.png" />
 </p>

 This is my main research project.
-I proposed a multi-perspective CNN-based nueral newtwork for semantic segmentation on 3D LiDAR point clouds.
-This network can fuse the features of point cloud projection from both bird's eye view and sphere view to provide robust semantic segmentation results.
-Users can cutomize the fused feature layer numbers according to different inference time requirements.
-I also integrated this network with SLAM algorithm in order to improve the segmentation performance on our hexapod robot.
-Now the robot can do real time semantic segmentation with only a 16-line Velodyne LiDAR as 3D perception sensor as shown in [video1](https://drive.google.com/file/d/1i47W96V4gwl7YbkoEbO0dWUO-UkIkV25/view?usp=sharing). [video2](https://drive.google.com/file/d/1G4iSTo8E4pzox9Z60GI9-HixXoV3ia0V/view?usp=sharing) is the semantic segmentation result on [Semantic3D dataset](http://www.semantic3d.net/view_results.php?chl=2).
+I proposed a multi-perspective CNN-based neural network for semantic segmentation on 3D LiDAR point clouds.
+This network can fuse the features of point cloud projection from both bird's eye view and sphere view, achieving a robust semantic segmentation result.
+Users can customize the fused feature layer number according to different inference time requirements.
+I also integrated this network, which I implemented using Tensorflow, with a SLAM algorithm to improve the segmentation performance on our hexapod robot.
+Now the robot can do real-time semantic segmentation with only a 16-line Velodyne LiDAR as a 3D perception sensor as shown in [video1](https://drive.google.com/file/d/1i47W96V4gwl7YbkoEbO0dWUO-UkIkV25/view?usp=sharing). [video2](https://drive.google.com/file/d/1G4iSTo8E4pzox9Z60GI9-HixXoV3ia0V/view?usp=sharing) is the semantic segmentation result on [Semantic3D dataset](http://www.semantic3d.net/view_results.php?chl=2).

 Graph-based Semantic Segmentation for 3D point clouds([result](/images/kittiHotseg.jpg))
 ------